 Membership dues for camps start at $350 and increase on a sliding scale based on the camp's budget.
 Any camp interested in applying for accredition pays from a different fee table.
 See full pricing information.

 No. There is a clear separation between membership and the service of accreditation.
 Camps are not required to sign a statement of minimum practices on joining ACA.
-A welcome packet will be provided to each new camp with lots of information for the camp, including information about minimum practices for camp and youth programs (as identified by ACA’s National Standards Commission).
-Learn more about minimum practices.

 How Can I Promote My Camp as an ACA Member?